huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 });
 ```

-### Sending an SMS from your browser
+### Sending an SMS From Your Browser

-We'll need some way for users to enter the reciepient phone number and the message they want to send, so let's add some input fields for them to do that.
+We'll need some way for users to enter the recipient's phone number and the message they want to send, so let's add some input fields for them to do that.

 ```html
 <input type="tel" name="phone" placeholder="Send SMS to…?" required>